Life has certainly dealt our family some blows recently.

 Really, utterly, overwhelmingly, horribly, unquestionably, physically and emotionally jaded.

 I don’t relish in feeling the way I do, but there’s little I can do about it right now.

 I’m very conscious that I’m experiencing the grieving process and I need to allow myself that time – however long it takes.

-I’m just thankful that my sister and I can talk things through together and that I have Hannah to keep me occupied, because without her, life just wouldn’t be worth living.
+I’m just thankful that I have Hannah to keep me occupied, because without her, life just wouldn’t be worth living.